Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: Adjustment groupoids

 which leads to the equation $\racton^\sharp(\tilde{\bar{\xi}})=\Big(\sfd_\scA (\racton^\sharp([1]\tilde{\bar{\xi}}))-\racton^\sharp(\sfd_{\rm c} [1]\tilde{\bar{\xi}})\Big)~$. \end{proof}

-\begin{remark} We can now regard an adjustment of a Lie groupoid $\scG$ as additional data on this groupoid, without referring to its Lie algebroid.
-First of all, \cref{thm:explicit_adjustment_groupoid} shows that the connection $\nabla$ in the adjustment of the Weil algebra $W_{\nabla}(\frg)$ of the corresponding Lie algebroid $\frg$ can be seen as induced by the Cartan connection $\caH$ on $\scG$.
+\begin{remark} Note that Cartan connections on Lie groupoids can be linearized to Cartan connections on Lie algebroids.
 Also, the primitive $\zeta$ of $\nabla$ for covariant adjustments can be seen as originating from a primitive on the groupoid.
-This follows from the perspective of connections being closed and their curvatures being exact forms in a particular cohomology (a cohomology as developed in~\cite[Sec.~3.4]{Crainic:1210.2277}), see also~\cite[Rem.~6.88]{Fischer:2022sus}.
-In the latter paper, this fact is discussed in more detail for the special case in which $\scG$ is a Lie group bundle, see also~\ref{ssec:Lie_group_bundles}. \end{remark}
+This follows from the perspective of connections being closed and their curvatures being exact forms in a particular cohomology (a cohomology as developed in~\cite[Sec.~3.4]{Crainic:1210.2277}), see also~\cite{Fischer:2021glc} and~\cite[Rem.~6.88]{Fischer:2022sus}.
+In the latter paper, this fact is discussed in more detail for the special case in which $\scG$ is a Lie group bundle, see also~\ref{ssec:Lie_group_bundles}.
+This shows how the global theory leads to the local theory. \end{remark}